mohala562/andy-hook.co.uk/src/_work/rh-ball/description.md

 order: 3
 collection: work
 template: main.hbs
-impact: I helped this Leicestershire based accounting company modernize their online presence and as a result, increase their online enquiry frequency and search ranking.
+impact: TJC helped this Leicestershire based accounting company modernize their online presence and as a result, increase their online enquiry frequency and search ranking.
 images:
     intro:
         filename: intro